CDH-Studio/I-Talent/README.md

 Keycloak is the SSO service that the app utilizes to authenticate users.
 Therefore, an Internet connection is required to run the application unless you setup keycloak locally with the steps described here:

+1. Remove the `ports` list from the `backend` service inside the _docker-compose.yml_ file, and add `network_mode: host` to the service.
-1. Add the following docker-compose service to the docker-compose.yml file.
+2. Add the following docker-compose service to the _docker-compose.yml_ file:

 ```yml
 keycloak: